-~ 1950s Collectible Hammer Poll Style Timber Cruiser Hatchet Tomahawk with Classic Arrowhead Logo ~
+~ 1950s Collectible Hammer Poll Style Timber Cruiser Hatchet Tomahawk with Original Leather Sheath and Classic Arrowhead Logo ~

 An Original LEWIS TOMAHAWK by the SHELDON-WELLS COMPANY of KINZUA, PENNSYLVANIA

 This very, very, gently used--if used at all--tomahawk / ax / hatchet with its original leather sheath and hammer head is in original condition.
 It came from my uncle's estate, who was quite the collector!
 Since he never did woodworking or outdoor type activities, it leads me to believe the ax was never used.
 The ax head is tight on the handle.
 The handle is also in wonderful condition.
 It looks like it just came off the store shelf!
 A shopper who saw my listing said he thought this particular style ax was called a Timber Cruiser Hatchet, however, when I looked up cruisers on the internet, it indicated those were double headed blades, so I am not sure of that designation.

 I read on the internet that the Sheldon-Wells Co. of Kinzua, PA made tomahawks in the 1940s and 1950s before the company was flooded out by the Allegheny Reservoir.
 Most of their tomahawks were made with a pointed end opposite the cutting ax blade and used for throwing.

 But this hammer poll style tomahawk / hatchet with its original leather sheath is far more rare and its like new condition makes it VERY COLLECTIBLE!